intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 # Introduction

-Jon Postel's famous formulation the robustness principle has shaped the way that many interoperable systems are designed.
-As stated in IAB RFC 1958
-{{?PRINCIPLES=RFC1958}}, the robustness principle advises to:
+Jon Postel's robustness principle has shaped the way that many interoperable systems are designed.
+As stated in IAB RFC 1958 {{?PRINCIPLES=RFC1958}}, the robustness principle advises to:

 > Be strict when sending and tolerant when receiving.
 Implementations must follow specifications precisely when sending to the network, and tolerate